 The software does not fully clear previously used information in a data structure, file, or other resource, before making that resource available to another party that did not have access to the original information.

-Cross reference
+Related coding guidelines

-CWE[8]: 226.
+CWE [7]: 226.
 Sensitive Information Uncleared Before Release